kevinkazienko/The-Oracle/README.md

 - **MetaDefender Integration**: Integrated MetaDefender as a new source for validation.
 - **User-friendly Configuration**: Simple setup with API key configuration and easy-to-use functions.
 - **Extensible Framework**: Designed for easy addition of more APIs or enhancement of existing functionalities.
-- **Modular Design**: Functions are now separated into different modules for better maintainability and scalability.
-[12/03/2023]
+- **Modular Design**: Functions are now separated into different modules for better maintainability and scalability [12/03/2023].
-- **Input Sanitization**: Enhanced input processing to remove unnecessary port numbers and other artifacts.
-[12/03/2023]
+- **Input Sanitization**: Enhanced input processing to remove unnecessary port numbers and other artifacts [12/03/2023].
 - **Report Output Defanging**: Enhanced output reporting with IP and domain/URL de-weaponizing.
 - **Automatic IOC Type Detection**: The script now automatically detects the type of IOC being searched.
-- **Search CVE's**: Search for devices vulnerable to CVE's using Shodan's vuln filter.
-[10/25/2024]
+- **Search CVE's**: Search for devices vulnerable to CVE's using Shodan's vuln filter [10/25/2024].
-- **Search Organizations**: Search Shodan using the org filter.
-[10/25/2024]
+- **Search Organizations**: Search Shodan using the org filter [10/25/2024].
-- **Search Port and Products**: Search by port number or product name and country.
-[10/29/2024]
+- **Search Port and Products**: Search by port number or product name and country [10/29/2024].

 ## Getting Started